alaraayan/project-3-server/README.md

 ## Process

 #### Planning
 Our group worked well from the get-go, we each had strengths that complimented one another.
-Having a Trello board to keep things organised worked very well for us.
+We first planned all the features we wanted Moodflix to have, decided on which were stretch goals and which were must-haves.
+We then tackled the backend and only once we were all finished with our backend tasks, we moved on to the frontend.
+We made the decision to mainly stick to the same features and work on similar tasks on both the backend and the frontend.
+For example, I handled user endpoints in the backend and then worked on the register and login components in the frontend.
+Having a Trello board to keep things organised also worked very well for us.

 ###### Our Trello board:
 <img src="images/moodflix-trello.png" alt="trello board"/>
 <hr>
-We first planned all the features we wanted Moodflix to have, defined which were stretch goals and which were must-haves.
-We then tackled the backend and only once we were all finished with our backend tasks, we moved on to the frontend.
-Although the nature of the projecte made the decision to mainly stick to the same features, for example I handled user endpoints in the backend and also worked on the register and login components in the frontend.

-We started every day with a mini group standup, stayed on Zoom for the rest of the day to help us when needed and took breaks together.
-At the end of each day we merged our Git branches and went over the Trello board, setting and assigning tasks for the next day.These little practices helped us stay on top of who was doing what and created an environment where we were autonomous enough to work on our own and still collaborated as a team.
+We started every day with a mini group standup, stayed on Zoom for the rest of the day to help each other when needed and took breaks at the same time together to have a synced rhythm.
+At the end of each day we merged our Git branches and went over the Trello board, setting and assigning tasks for the next day.
+These little practices helped us stay on top of who was doing what and created an environment where we were autonomous enough to work on our own and still collaborated as a one unit team.

 #### Backend
 Before moving on to the frontend, we wanted to make sure everything was working as we planned in the backend.
-We divided up the tasks and would test regularly after merging our branches together.
+We divided up the tasks and tested regularly after merging our branches together.

-I was in charge of the User model and handled the register and login endpoints.
+I was in charge of the user model and handled the register and login endpoints.
 As we had two types of users -admin and general- I also handled user related functionalities such as adding, deleting and editing movies and moods.
 Our user model looked like this:

 ```javascript
 const userSchema = new mongoose.Schema({